 That’s the setup.
 Here’s the payoff.

 As a born and raised Miamian, there’s another steaming pile of legacy shit my forbearers want to saddle onto my generation: city politics.
-For three decades, I watched our elected leaders gleefully snub marginalized communities, damage our environment, ignore climate change, fight public transit, raise rents, enable police brutality, enrich their families, and essentially gentrify the whole damn county for the benefit of a few moneyed developers, Boligarchs, and any other Fulano Menganos looking to launder ill-gotten gains through our burgeoning skyline.
+For decades, I watched our elected leaders gleefully snub marginalized communities, damage our environment, ignore climate change, fight public transit, raise rents, enable police brutality, enrich their families, and essentially gentrify the whole damn county for the benefit of a few moneyed developers, Boligarchs, and any other Fulano Menganos looking to launder ill-gotten gains through our burgeoning skyline.
 Rather than fix problems, they feuded, pilfered, and hunted secret Communist conspiracies.
 Miami’s political system, driven almost exclusively by Boomers and Gen Xers, utterly failed its constituents.
 It’s time for Millennials to do what they do best, and put it in the ground.

 My generation bears and will continue to shoulder the damage wrought by Miami’s older political leaders.
 We can barely afford rent, much less buy a house.
 If and when we do, our families will be faced with rising seas, failing septic tanks, massive hurricanes, and depreciating property values our antecedents blithely ignored.
 None of this, of course, will be Boomers’ problems.
 They’ll be as gone as Blockbuster by the time Millennials feel the worst effects.